Student Transfer Process (English)

 - The Intra-district process starts at the WESD District Office.
 Parent completes the Intra-district Transfer form and submits it to the Wright Elementary School District Office, 4385 Price Avenue, Santa Rosa, CA, fax to (707) 542-7962, or email to firstname.lastname@example.org.

 - Superintendent checks with the principal of the WESD school of desired attendance as per the availability of classroom space for that particular grade level.
-Superintendent approves the Intra-district Transfer form and parents are notified via telephone call.
+Superintendent approves the Intra-district Transfer form and parents are notified via mail.

 - TIMELINE FOR FINAL DECISION NOTIFICATION FOR CURRENT YEAR REQUEST: Superintendent has 30 days from the date of receipt to notify parents if their child(rens) requests have been approved or denied for the current year request.